stoplightio/spectral/README.md

 const spectral = new Spectral();

 spectral.addFunctions({
-  notThat: customNotThatFunction
+  notThat: customNotThatFunction,
 });

 spectral.addRules({
   openapi_not_swagger: {
-    summary: "Checks for use of Swagger, and suggests OpenAPI.",
+    summary: 'Checks for use of Swagger, and suggests OpenAPI.',

     // check every property
-    given: "$..*",
+    given: '$..*',

     then: {
       // reference the function we added!
-      function: "notThat",
+      function: 'notThat',

       // pass it the options it needs
       functionOptions: {
-        match: "Swagger",
+        match: 'Swagger',
-        suggestion: "OpenAPI"
+        suggestion: 'OpenAPI',
-      }
+      },
-    }
+    },
-  }
+  },
 });

 const results = spectral.run({
-  description: "Swagger is pretty cool!"
+  description: 'Swagger is pretty cool!',
 });

 console.log(JSON.stringify(results, null, 4));